iamtheyammer/data-science-sp25/challenges/c04-gapminder-assignment.md

 **Difficulties & Approaches**:

 - Kuwait is a very powerful outlier, with their GDP around 108,000.
-To solve this, I added a break in the Y axis between 15,000 and 107,000.
+To solve this, I switched the y-axis to use a log scale.
 - Without labeling the outliers, another plot or would be needed.
 To solve that, I added labels for the outliers.